gluru/Kare-Dev/javascript-sdk.md

-# Kare MIND Widget
+# Dialpad Widget

-This documentation explains how to setup and present Kare MIND widget on your website.
+This documentation explains how to setup and present Dialpad widget on your website.

 It can be triggered with a button launcher (default), or launching via calling the javascript API.